LEARNING THEORY EXPLANATION OF ATTACHMENT

 Evaluating The Learning Theory of Attachment

 Emerson et al. found evidence to support learning theory to explain how attachment forms through studying 60 babies over 18 months.
-At three months old they showed no preference however after four months preferences started to develop with a special attachment from 7 months onwards with separation anxiety displayed on separation from their primary caregivers.
-This study found attachment was most likely to form with those most sensitive and responsive to the child’s need (through feeding and attention) as this would be most rewarding for them.
+At three months old, they showed no preference; however, after four months, preferences started to develop with a special attachment from 7 months onwards, with separation anxiety displayed on separation from their primary caregivers.
+This study found that attachment was most likely to form with those most sensitive and responsive to the child’s need (through feeding and attention) as this would be most rewarding for them.

 However, other research suggests feeding alone cannot fully explain attachments.
 Harlow et al. placed young monkeys with two “mothers”.
 One was made of wire with a feeding bottle, while another was covered in cloth without a feeding bottle.
 Behaviourists would predict the monkeys should spend more time with the wire mother as it provided food and a means to remove hunger in line with learning explanations.
-Observations however found the monkeys preferred the cloth mother especially when the distressed highlighting attachment is not merely about food but also contact comfort.
+Observations, however, found the monkeys preferred the cloth mother, especially when the distressed highlighting attachment is not merely about food but also contact comfort.
 More interestingly, as adults, the monkeys struggled to form reproductive relationships and tended to be poor mothers, suggesting that a caregiver's lack of interaction may cause maladjustment in later life.
-Evolutionists such as Bowlby may argue this highlights how attachment may be innate and serve a purpose in future reproduction and relationships and not just a learnt response.
-Some even proposed the monkeys clinging to the cloth mothers in distress was further evidence for an evolutionary drive behind attachment as many creatures look for safety and comfort when under threat.
+Evolutionists such as Bowlby may argue that this highlights how attachment may be innate and serve a purpose in future reproduction and relationships, not just a learnt response.
+Some even proposed that the monkeys clinging to the cloth mothers in distress was further evidence of an evolutionary drive behind attachment, as many creatures look for safety and comfort when threatened.

 However, with animal research, we may not be able to generalise such findings to humans as the behaviour may vary greatly due to differences in intelligence, awareness and emotions between humans and animals.
 Therefore, such studies may lack external validity to wider generalisation and are considered reductionist for attempting to present an oversimplified version of human behaviour through animals.
 Behaviourists would argue that our core behaviour patterns are the same; therefore, generalisation from animals does apply as we share approximately 94% of our genetics with monkeys.

-A major weakness for learning theory is it explains how attachment can occur but not necessarily why, unlike Bowlby’s attachment theory which provides a more holistic explanation.
-Bowlby argued the advantages centred around protection and survival, which aligns more with our understanding of evolution.
+A major weakness of learning theory is it explains how attachment can occur but not necessarily why, unlike Bowlby’s attachment theory, which provides a more holistic explanation.
+Bowlby argued that the advantages centred around protection and survival align more with our understanding of evolution.

 Previous